-It’s bad enough that you don’t speak Japanese without blabbering on in English in the Tokyo subway.
+It’s bad enough if you’re in Japan, not able to communicate and blabbering on in English in the Tokyo subway.
 If you’re tired of feeling the silent judgement of your foreign companions, check out this handy infographic.
-And by the way, if you need something to tempt you into finally planning that Europe trip, take a look at this Chocolate Lover’s Travel Guide.
+And by the way, if you need something to tempt you into finally planning that Europe trip, take a look at this Chocolate Lover’s Travel guide.

 I think it’s interesting how many of these countries have some form of “Hello/Allo” as their greeting.
 In my experience, “Ciao” is used as a goodbye in a lot of European countries.